Day of Silence 2010 | Staying silent for LGBT rights

 Today, April 16, is the National Day of Silence 2010.
 A student-run grassroots movement to bring attention to the bullying and harassment of LGBT (Lesbian, Gay, Bisexual, Transgender) students throughout the country.
-National Day of Silence 2010 is an event that anyone can participate in without instant cash loans to donate to the cause.
+National Day of Silence 2010 is an event that anyone can participate in without fast cash loans to donate to the cause.
 Participants in the Day of Silence 2010 choose to not speak all day and often hand out Day Of Silence speaking cards to explain their silence.

 History of the Day of Silence 2010